 Thus, each team member has his/her own area of responsibility.
 They don’t have to understand the logic of the whole project to implement the necessary functions, update, manage and deploy a particular service.
 Testing requires tests for each component individually.

 Every app goes through several stages of migration to switch from a monolithic architecture to microservices.
 This process looks like migration from a traditional app to SaaS in some ways.

 Of course, each product has individual features and purposes that affect the transition process.
 We can only describe an approximate development picture.
 However, the generalized process includes the steps described below.

 Step 1.
 Build

 Traditional monolithic architecture often has an outdated design that needs significant changes.
-That is why it’s crucial to optimize it before migrating – identify and remove all factors that affect the build and the whole architecture, identify and reorganize individual components, etc.
+That is why optimizing it before migrating is crucial – identify and remove all factors that affect the build and the whole architecture, identify and reorganize individual components, etc.